microsoft/PPCC25-ALM/docs/labs/lab2/lab2.md

    - Check your Git repository to confirm the solution files were committed
    - Review the folder structure created by the Power Platform Git integration

 > **Expected outcome:** Your solution is now imported into your development environment and committed to source control as an unpacked solution format.
-You also have imported the solution in a Hotfix environment, not yet connected to your repository.

 ---